 This can be difficult to quantify but is an essential question to ask.
 The more impact your product has on the buyers’ lives, the more emotionally invested they will be in your product.

-For example, if you’re selling a life-saving product such as smoke alarms, this has an obvious impact on their lives, and you can customise your marketing message accordingly.
+For example, if you’re selling a life-saving product such as smoke alarms, this has an obvious impact on their lives, and you can customize your marketing message accordingly.

 Unless you are selling a unique product, there are always going to be other companies competing for your market share.
 So how are you going to set yourself apart from them?
 What can you offer your buyer, that they can’t?
 This will become a crucial part of your marketing message, so you need to be on top of your game here!